-In this unit, students explore some monumental changes in thinking in Physics that have changed the course of how physicists understand and investigate the Universe.
+Students explore some monumental changes in thinking in Physics that have changed the course of how physicists understand and investigate the Universe.
 They examine the limitations of the wave model in describing light behaviour and use a particle model to better explain some observations of light.
 Matter, that was once explained using a particle model, is re-imagined using a wave model.
 Students are challenged to think beyond how they experience the physical world of their everyday lives to thinking from a new perspective, as they imagine the relativistic world of length contraction and time dilation when motion approaches the speed of light.
-They are invited to wonder about how a student-designed practical investigation involving the generation of primary data and including one continuous, independent variable related to fields, motion or light is undertaken either in Unit 3 or Unit 4.
+They are invited to wonder about how Einstein's revolutionary thinking allowed the development of modern-day devices such as the GPS.